 list of argument controlling low level options of the algorithm –use with care and at your own risk– :

 verbose: integer; activate verbose mode –this one is not too risky!– set to0for no output;1for warnings only, and2for tracing the whole progression.
 Default is1.
 Automatically set to0when the method is embedded within cross-validation or stability selection.timer: logical; use to record the timing of the algorithm.
-Default isFALSE.maxiterthe maximal number of iteration used to solve the problem for a given value of lambda1.
-Default is 500.methoda string for the underlying solver used.
-Either"quadra"or"fista".
-Default is"quadra".thresholda threshold for convergence.
+Default isFALSE.maxiterthe maximal number of iteration used in the active set algorithm to solve the problem for a given value of lambda1 .
+Default is 50.methoda string for the underlying solver used.
+Either"quadra","fista"or"pgd".
+Default is"quadra".factmatBoolean indicating if matrix factorization should be used to solve the sub-system.
+IfTRUE(the default), a Cholesky decomposition is maintained along the path.
+IfFALSE, the sub-system are solved with a conjugate gradient algorithm.thresholda threshold for convergence.
 The algorithm stops when the optimality conditions are fulfill up to this threshold.
-Default is1e-7for"quadra"and1e-2for the first order methods.monitorindicates if a monitoring of the convergence should be recorded, by computing a lower bound between the current solution and the optimum: when'0'(the default), no monitoring is provided; when'1', the bound derived in Grandvalet et al. is computed; when'>1', the Fenchel duality gap is computed along the algorithm.
+Default is1e-6.monitorindicates if a monitoring of the convergence should be recorded, by computing a lower bound between the current solution and the optimum: when'0'(the default), no monitoring is provided; when'1', the bound derived in Grandvalet et al. is computed; when'>1', the Fenchel duality gap is computed along the algorithm.

 Value